uptonking/datable-bak/README.md

 # datable
-open source backend for data spreadsheet operations.
+>maybe the best open source alternative to excel.

  :warning:  datable is under development, far from being stable to be used yet.